Bobrinik/MultithreadingNotes/transactional_memory.md

 	A
 }

+let Arw allows access in A

-- we have a lock one every varibale
+- We have a lock on every varibale
 - All a in Arw we lock a
 - All a in Arw we unlock a
 ```
-- problems/complexity
+- Finding whta to lock can become compex if we are dealing with huge data structures
 	- Arw allows access in A
-	- we need to find Arw  (How to find what needs to be locked in atomic statements?)
+	- We need to find Arw  (How to find what needs to be locked in atomic statements?)

 ```
 - in simple

-atmc {
+atomic {
 	x++
 	y++
 }
 - it is clear that we need to have lock on x and y
 - but it is more complex if we deal with linked list or some other more complex data structure
-	- in this case we do some estimates
+	- in this case we have to do some estimates
 ```

-- how to lock and ensure no deadlock (When we lock stuff how to make sure that we are not creating deadlock?)
+- How to lock and ensure that no deadlock occures (When we lock stuff how to make sure that we are not creating deadlock?)
-	- we can use trylocks
+	- We can use tryLocks
-	- we can try to sort data and acquire locks for data in certain order
+	- We can try to sort data and acquire locks for data in a certain order
-		- We need some sort of property based on which we can order
+		- We need to find some property based on which we can order
-- We are acquiring and releasinf locks
+- We are acquiring and releasing locks
 	- it may lead to a lot of locks
-	- More locks createmore locking overhead
+	- More locks create more locking overhead

 ## Optimistic transaction

 - We are not doing any locking.
 The optimism is that we are assume that there won't be any contention.
 We assume that contention if happens, it happens rarely.
 We can have a more complex solution for case when we have a contention.
 - We can execute code as usual.
 However, after we have executed code, we are going to check if there are any conflicts.
 If we detect a conflict, we do something about it.
 We are giving up and restarting.
 - Detect conflicts and rollback if necessary (redo it)